WP File Download: Files and Categories

 Similarly, you can set the visibility for a category for single users.
 That means that when the Visibility option is set Private, only a particular user can view the category on the frontend.

-For example, you can set the "Manager" user to view the "New category user" category on the frontend.
+For example, you can set the "Manager" user to view the "Test" category on the frontend.